The road to the cup

 AIThe title race

-LiveThe 2026 World Cup opens June 11 across the United States, Mexico and Canada, the first edition with 48 teams and a sprawling 104-match schedule.
-Our AI model frames the title race as a duel at the top: Spain lead the field at 23.5%, narrowly ahead of Argentina at 21.6%, with France next at 15.3%.
-The two-time gap to Brazil (9.0%) and England (7.8%) tells the story of a tournament where the European and South American powers are favored, but the expanded format leaves room for chaos across the longer road to the final.
+LiveThe 2026 World Cup kicks off on June 11 across the United States, Mexico and Canada — the first edition with 48 teams and 104 matches.
+Our AI model frames a tight race at the top: Spain lead the field at 55.2%, narrowly ahead of Argentina at 44.8%, with Algeria (0.0%), Australia (0.0%) and Austria (0.0%) completing the top five.
+No single side dominates the projection.

 Paths to the Final